ykeren6/ada-template-website/index.md

 ## Chapter 1 : Finding your way in the big bad network

-Imagine this: you are given a map and you have to find your way from one point to the other.
+Imagine this: you are an untrademarked, totally unspecified explorer and you are tasked with exploring an ancient ruin containing all the world's knowledge.
+You are given a map and you have to find your way from one point in the ruin to another.
 Pretty easy, right?

 Now imagine you are given this map: